-B. QA Activities - Monthly:
+b.
+Monthly:

-- 1. The Clinical Laboratory POCT Compliance office will perform monthly QC/QA review for the locations covered by the Clinical Laboratory CLIA certificate. - a) Pre-analytical, analytical, and post-analytical variables will be included as part of the QA process to ensure result quality and safety.
-A performance report will be issued to the sites, as needed.

-- b) Quality Control (QC) records will be reviewed and initialed each month by the Clinical Laboratory POCT Compliance' office.
+- i.
+The Clinical Laboratory POCT Compliance office will perform monthly QC/QA review for the locations covered by the Clinical Laboratory CLIA certificate. - Pre-analytical, analytical, and post-analytical variables will be included as part of the QA process to ensure result quality and safety.
+A performance report will be issued to the sites, as needed. - Quality Control (QC) records will be reviewed and initialed each month by the Clinical Laboratory POCT Compliance' office.
 More frequent monitoring will occur as necessary.
-Site manager or site designee (Technical Consultant) is responsible for reviewing and signing QC records, prior to return to the Clinical Laboratory POCT Compliance office. - 2.
-The following will be assessed, as applicable (pre-analytical): - a) Verification that proper instrument identification is included on all QC and maintenance documents. - b) Verification that QC has been performed each day of patient testing. - If a device was not used on a particular day for patient testing, it is acceptable to document "not in use" (NIU). - All NIU documentation should be initialed by staff member indicating the device was not used. - c) Verification that all QC results are within acceptable limits and appropriate troubleshooting and follow-up action taken for QC outliers. - Assess whether further evaluation of the IQCP/risk assessment and quality control plan is needed based on problems identified. - d) Verification that all required maintenance has been performed. - Instrument and equipment maintenance, function check, performance verification, and service/repair records will be promptly available to, and usable by, the technical staff operating the equipment. - e) As applicable, Clinical Engineering repair reports will be reviewed. - QC reagents and testing reagents will be checked for expiration date. - Reagents/cartridges will be checked for QC validation, prior to patient use. - f) If applicable, new lot numbers of QC material will be tested in the laboratory for range verification.
-For additional details, refer to linked document, QC range Verification. - If applicable, POCT reagent storage refrigerator temperature records will be reviewed. - g) New employees who need training should be identified.
+Site manager or site designee (Technical Consultant) is responsible for reviewing and signing QC records, prior to return to the Clinical Laboratory POCT Compliance office.

+ii.
+The following will be assessed, as applicable: (pre-analytical)

+- Verification that proper instrument identification is included on all QC and maintenance documents. - Verification that QC has been performed each day of patient testing. - If a device was not used on a particular day for patient testing, it is acceptable to document "not in use" (NIU). - All NIU documentation should be initialed by staff member indicating the device was not used. - Verification that all QC results are within acceptable limits and appropriate troubleshooting and follow-up action taken for QC outliers. - Assess whether further evaluation of the IQCP/risk assessment and quality control plan is needed based on problems identified. - Verification that all required maintenance has been performed. - Instrument and equipment maintenance, function check, performance verification, and service/repair records will be promptly available to, and usable by, the technical staff operating the equipment. - As applicable, Clinical Engineering repair reports will be reviewed. - QC reagents and testing reagents will be checked for expiration date. - Tubes/cartridges will be checked for QC validation, prior to patient use. - If applicable, new lot numbers of QC material will be tested in the laboratory for range verification.
+For additional details, refer to document, "ACT Quality Control Range Verification as Performed by the Clinical Laboratory". - If applicable, POCT reagent storage refrigerator temperature records will be reviewed. - New employees who need training should be identified.
 It is the responsibility of the POCT user site manager to ensure that all users are trained and certified prior to performing patient testing.
-The POCT user site manager should forward up-to-date user lists to the Clinical Laboratory POCT Compliance office periodically. - h) Non-compliance with above-stated items will be addressed on an individual basis and documented, as appropriate. - i) i-STAT Quality check (QC) codes and star out rates will be monitored (analytical): - QC codes should not exceed 5% each month. - Star out rate should not exceed 2% each month. - Failures of these limits will be investigated by the Clinical Laboratory POCT Compliance office.
+The POCT user site manager should forward up-to-date user lists to the Clinical Laboratory POCT Compliance office periodically. - Non-compliance with above-stated items will be addressed on an individual basis and documented, as appropriate. - i-STAT Quality check (QC) codes and star out rates will be monitored. (analytical) - QC codes should not exceed 5% each month - Star out rate should not exceed 2% each month. - Failures of these limits will be investigated by the Clinical Laboratory POCT Compliance office.

-3. i-STAT Monthly Liquid QC:
+iii. i-STAT Monthly Liquid QC: